chechiachang/chechiachang.github.io-src/content/talk/kubernetes-storage-and-glusterfs/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["kubernetes", "storaget", "filesystem", "glusterfs"]
+tags = ["kubernetes", "storage", "filesystem", "glusterfs"]

 # Markdown Slides (optional).
 #   Associate this page with Markdown slides.